qqhgs/dotfiles/README.md

  - `nvim` → The code editor.
  - `kitty` → The terminal emulator.

+Visit [this project page](https://github.com/qqhgs/envikod) to configure the NVIM editor.
 Contact me if need help about this config.